Welcome to today's edition of the Rush 24-7 podcast.

 Pretty damn good day.

-Um, you know, this this is if you read the whole story, you find a threatening high prices again.
+You know, this is, if you read the whole story, you find the threatening high prices again.

 If we have to get rid of this cheap labor and the government makes us turn these illegals in, oh, I can't promise you that you'll be able to eat after the fall harvest.

-Prices of food are already rising due to the dumb idiot idea of uh of ethanol.
+Prices of food are already rising due to the dumb idiot idea of ethanol.

 I mean, for crying out loud, there's a steak shortage.

-There there is there's now a prime beef shortage in New York steakhouses.
+There's now a prime beef shortage in New York Steakhouse.

 This is unacceptable.

-And it's because of all the corn that's being siphoned off for ethanol, the price is rising on corn, so it costs more for ranchers to feed their stock, and it uh it's it's upping the price, and so one of my favorite places, Ben Benson's, they had to put buffalo beef on the stay on the menu because sometimes they don't have USDA Prime.
+And so one of my favorite places, Ben Benson's, they had to put buffalo beef on the menu because sometimes they don't have USDA prime.

 And if they do have it, the prices have gone up and people are a little stunned by them.